Entropies in $\mu$-framework of canonical metrics and K-stability, I -- Archimedean aspect: Perelman's W-entropy and $\mu$-cscK metrics: Introduction

-In this first article, we do not use such background, so we define later the functional $\cmu^\lambda (\mathcal{X}, \mathcal{L}; \bullet)$ by equivariant intersection formula on the compactified space $\bar{\mathcal{X}}$, which can be compared to this original description by localization.
+This original description is not important in this first article, while it turns to be essential in the second article \cite{Ino4}.
+We later adopt an equivariant intersection formula on the compactified space $\bar{\mathcal{X}}$ as a definition of the functional $\cmu^\lambda (\mathcal{X}, \mathcal{L}; \bullet)$ in this first article.
+These definitions can be compared by equivariant localization (see \cite{Ino4}).